 To increase groundwater irrigation on the extensive margin, a producer drills a new well.
-They would do so either to irrigate more than existing wells can support, or if groundwater tables fall below the depth of existing wells.
+He would do so either to irrigate more than existing wells can support, or if groundwater tables fall below the depth of existing wells.
 The fixed cost of well construction varies widely based on the completed drilled depth and intended use.
 Residential domestic wells are typically between 100 and 300 ft deep and cost approximately \$10,000.
-Agricultural wells are drilled between 300 and 500 ft deep on average and cost about \$75,000, but can cost upwards of \$300,000 for high-capacity wells (California State Board of Equalization, 2023).
-They also are drilled with a wider diameter than residential wells to allow for higher flow rates.
-Modern material and construction of wells allows for their lifespan to often exceed 100 years.
+Agricultural wells are drilled between 300 and 500 ft deep on average and cost about \$75,000, but can cost upwards of \$300,000 for high-capacity and deep wells (California State Board of Equalization, 2023).
+The average depth of new agricultural wells has increased by over 200 feet since 1950 (Figure A8), reflecting the increasing investment that farmers are willing to make to secure groundwater access.
+Agricultural wells also are drilled with a wider diameter than residential wells to allow for higher flow rates.
+Their lifespan often exceeds 100 years.
 New wells are required to be reported to the state Department of Water Resources (DWR) and are typically constructed in under a week (Central Valley Flood Protection Board, 2020).